dimanikulin/fva/FVADocMD/WhatILearnedAsDeliveryManager.md

 TBD

 # Content
+to speak main readm file sttucute, git hubm bages and How to get more engagement with your open source project

 &nbsp;&nbsp;&nbsp; Honestly, I didn't learn much as a Delivery Manager.
 Still, here are some points to consider...

 ## Project Status tracking